RageGate/verify-file-sizes/ReadMe.md

 # File Verification Tool

 This repository contains tools to verify the integrity of game files.
-It includes a PowerShell script, an executable, and a Python script to generate the necessary file sizes list.
+It includes a PowerShell script, an executable, and a Python script to generate the necessary file sizes and MD5 checksums list.

 ## Files

-- `verify_files.ps1`: PowerShell script that verifies file sizes.
+- `verify_files.ps1`: PowerShell script that verifies file sizes and MD5 checksums.
 - `verify_files.exe`: Executable version of the PowerShell script.
-- `file_sizes.txt`: List of files and their expected sizes.
+- `file_sizes.txt`: List of files with their expected sizes and MD5 checksums.
 - `generate_file_sizes.py`: Python script to generate `file_sizes.txt`.
 - `custom_icon.ico`: Custom icon for the executable.